janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 *   turn off Windows Defender (see reg file below)
 *   turn off Firewall: Win-S, Firewall, Turn Windows defined firewall on or off, private -> off, public -> off

 After the firewall is turned off, you will get regular [reminders][1] about it, I have not found out how to turn these off yet.
+I do have a 'DisableNotificationCenter' key in the patch below, but it reportedly does not work in all cases.
+Alternatively you can try to go to 'Control Panel\System and Security\Security and Maintenance' and choose 'Change Security and Maintenance settings' and uncheck the boxes there.
+This also doesn't seem to work for everybody, but maybe you'll get lucky :)

 ## Paranoid software engineers